 Check out these milk jug earrings I made!
 This just goes to show, you can make art with anything!
 Thee are great because you are literally turning trash into treasure.
 Try using a die cut machine or electronic cutter to cut custom shapes.

-I kept that in mind and I came up with and made this DIY project.
-One milk jug – even the half-gallon, serves up not only a chilled refreshing and nutritious beverage but also plenty of surface for crafting and making earrings.
+One milk jug – even the half-gallon, serves up not only a chilled refreshing beverage but also plenty of surface for crafting and making these milk jug earrings!

 Supplies to make milk jug earrings:

 Wash and dry your empty milk jug.
 Use your scissors to cut at the top and down along the side.
 Cut out each side panel, keep all the smooth parts.